TimEvink/iv-breeding-emerald/README.md

 ## Examples

-Say you have selected Hp, Atk and Spe, and you intend to have these stats at 31 IVs.
+Say you have selected HP, Atk and Spe, and you intend to have these stats at 31 IVs.
 The first result, namely

-- parent A: Hp, Atk
+- parent A: HP, Atk
 - parent B: Atk, Spe

-thus assumes that you work with parent A having 31 IVs in Hp and Atk, and parent B having 31 IVs in Atk and Spe.
-The corresponding probability is then the probability of hatching a Pokémon with 31 IVs in Hp, Atk and Spe coming from this parent pair.
+thus assumes that you work with parent A having 31 IVs in HP and Atk, and parent B having 31 IVs in Atk and Spe.
+The corresponding probability is then the probability of hatching a Pokémon with 31 IVs in HP, Atk and Spe coming from this parent pair.

 Now say you want to breed a Beldum with 31 IVs in 4 stats from: